linda2912/linda2912.github.io/internetOfThings/week3/README.md

 ##Connect your Wifi

-To connect your Wemos with Wifi you have to put some code into your Arduino code.
+To connect your Wemos with Wifi you have to put some code into your Arduino file.

-* First you have to put code this on the top of your  ```Arduino file```.
+* First you have to put code this on the top.

 ```
 //Arduino code